Patricia Hewitt: Pre-Parliamentary career

 Hewitt joined the Labour Party in the 1970, and was initially a follower of Tony Benn; she publicly condemned those left-wing MPs who abstained in the deputy leadership election of 1981, giving Denis Healey a narrow victory.
-She was selected as the Labour candidate in Leicester East constituency at the 1983 general election following the defection of the sitting Labour MP Tom Bradley to the Social Democratic Party.
-Bradley stood for the SDP at the election, but it was the Conservative candidate Peter Bruinvels who defeated Hewitt, who came second, by just 933 votes.
+She was selected as the Labour candidate in Leicester East constituency at the 1983 general election, following the defection of the sitting Labour MP, Tom Bradley, to the Social Democratic Party.
+Bradley stood for the SDP at the election, but it was the Conservative candidate, Peter Bruinvels, who defeated Hewitt, who came second, by just 933 votes.

-Following her defeat in Leicester, she became press secretary to the Leader of the Opposition Neil Kinnock.
-In this role she was a key player in the first stages of the 'modernisation' of the Labour Party, and along with Clive Hollick, helped set up the Institute for Public Policy Research and was its deputy director 1989–1994.
+Following her defeat in Leicester, she became press secretary to the Leader of the Opposition, Neil Kinnock.
+In this role she was a key player in the first stages of the 'modernisation' of the Labour Party and, along with Clive Hollick, helped set up the Institute for Public Policy Research and was its deputy director 1989–1994.

-Following Labour's defeat in 1992, Hewitt was asked by the new Labour Leader, John Smith, to help establish the Commission on Social Justice, of which she became deputy chair.
+Following Labour's defeat in 1992, Hewitt was asked by the new Labour leader, John Smith, to help establish the Commission on Social Justice, of which she became deputy chair.
 She became head of research with Andersen Consulting, remaining in the post during the period 1994–1997.
-Liam Byrne worked for her at Andersen Consulting.

-Hewitt was elected to the House of Commons as the first female MP for Leicester West at the 1997 general election following the retirement of the Labour MP Greville Janner.
+Hewitt was elected to the House of Commons as the first female MP for Leicester West at the 1997 general election, following the retirement of the Labour MP Greville Janner.
 She was elected with a majority of 12,864 and remained the constituency MP until stepping down in 2010.
 She made her maiden speech on 3 July 1997.
-Hewitt's constituency of Leicester West is a safe Labour seat, with a majority of 9,070 votes in the 2005 general election.
+Leicester West is a safe Labour seat, with a majority of 9,070 votes in the 2005 general election.

 Parliamentary career

-In 1997, she served in the parliament for a year as a member of the social security select committee, before becoming a member of the government of Tony Blair in his first reshuffle in 1998 as the Economic Secretary to the Treasury.
+In 1997, Hewitt was a member of the social security select committee for a year, before becoming a member of Tony Blair's government in his first reshuffle in 1998, as the Economic Secretary to the Treasury.
 She was promoted in 1999 to become a Minister of State for Small Business and E-Commerce at the Department of Trade and Industry, and created the Social Enterprise Unit for similar new companies.
-While in office Hewitt initiated a White Paper on telecommunications and broadcasting jointly published by DTI and DCMS, this proposed the merger of seven or more different regulators to create a single converged regulator, OFCOM.
+While in office Hewitt initiated a White Paper on telecommunications and broadcasting, jointly published by the DTI and DCMS; this proposed the merger of seven or more different regulators to create a single converged regulator, OFCOM.
 Hewitt was then responsible for appointing its first chairman, Lord Currie.

 She joined the Blair Cabinet for the first time following the 2001 general election as the Secretary of State for Trade and Industry and Minister for Women and Equality.
 She spent four years in this post and was seen as a fairly effective Trade and Industry Secretary despite controversial policies affecting her own constituency.
 However, she was seen as lacking leadership, particularly on consumer issues.
 Hewitt was then moved sideways to Health Secretary in May 2005.